-In the beginning….these statements, I got.
+In the beginning, these statements I got.

-So, we got out the doll and I taught the Child Life people and the nurses how we do things.
-We first drew a face, hair, glasses, freckles, a belly button, and some chest/back hair LOL on his doll.
+So, we got out the doll, and I taught the Child Life people and the nurses how we do things.
+We first drew a face, hair, glasses, freckles, belly button, and chest/back hair on his doll.
 Then, I drew some veins on his hand.
 I showed him his veins and my veins.
 I talked to him about the IV going in and what it does.
 The funny thing is he knew what most of the stuff did because we have talked about this so much.

 We took a wipe and cleaned the area.
 We counted to 5 and then “inserted” the IV…we even used the same tape they used on him.
 We flushed Bob’s IV when H got his IV flushed.
 We even put the sterilizing cap on the end.
 I covered everything I could think of on Bob.

 The ladies were in awe of how H responded, how much he knew, and how I chose to handle things with him (I understand other parents using the above terminology).
 I explained to them that he has a life-altering condition, and this is now a part of his life.
 I wanted to take the fear out of the unknown and normalize his situation for him.
 To take the worry away, I want him to be a student (even at this age) of what is going on in his body.
 Doing that gives him some control.

 This has been a scream-free hospital stay.
 H has been compliant, polite, and confident.
 I’m so incredibly proud of him.
 I cannot even describe how much this baby inspires me to continue to run the race looking forward.